Cardinals vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cardinals vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Vaughn and the Chicago White Sox take the field against Willson Contreras and the St. Louis Cardinals at Guaranteed Rate Field on Friday, at 8:10 PM ET.
+Luis Robert and Nolan Arenado are the hottest hitters on the Chicago White Sox and St. Louis Cardinals, who play on Saturday at Guaranteed Rate Field, at 2:10 PM ET.

-The White Sox are favored in this one, at -110, while the underdog Cardinals have -110 odds to win.
-The total for the matchup has been set at 8.5 runs.
+Oddsmakers list the White Sox as -115 favorites on the moneyline, while giving the underdog Cardinals -105 moneyline odds to win.
+The over/under is 8 runs for the game (with -115 odds to go over and -105 odds to go under).

 Rep your team with officially licensed Cardinals gear!
 Head to Fanatics to find jerseys, shirts, and much more.